jbaek7023/Stylee/README.md

 ```

-## Key Takeaways (Draft - will rewrite soon)
+## Key Takeaways for my next app
 #### Back-End (Django / Python)
-Testing: Need to have QA system
+- Testing: Need to have QA environment for testing - Use TravisCI and Robot (Need TDD for documentation and maintainable system)
-Dependency: Should be careful when you import new libraries.
-And make sure
+- Dependency: Should be more careful when you import new libraries
-...
-From this point, I got interested in DevOps field.
+- Authorization: Better to write registration/login process by myself.
+It's risky to rely on a specific library for social login and basic login.
+So I ended up writing all auth screens from scratch.
+- Use Radis Cache for populating aggregated(ranking) result.
+It's actually very easy and powerful.
+- I chose Django because Python has much more machine learning libraries than Ruby or Node.js.

 #### Front-End
-React Component: Make as many components as you can.
-It can make you code more readable and manageble.
-There is no over-engineering if you're building components...
-Keep your screen
+- React: Make sure keep your screen simple using Components.
+It can make your code more readable and manageble.
-Testing: More than enough...
+- Testing: More than enough to
-EsLint more properly...
-Libraries.. depedency.
-Choose MobX over Redux.
-Expo.
+- Style: You don't want to fix 1,000 lines of codes in the end.
+Set up ESLint in advance and try to write a clean code.
+- Redux: Redux is immutable, which means it's hard to build a product quickly.
+MobX will be better choice.
+- Expo: Expo takes too much memory space.
+- Pixel Crop: There was no great cropping library available in RN
+- File Transfer: RN Blob is not supported for both platforms.
+It can send the packets for file/photo, but it doesn't clean the cache gracefully.
+Need to eject Expo and use other native libraries.
+- PureComponent: Don't use pure component all time.
+Shallow copy is expensive.
+If it rerender every second, better to use Component.
+- DL model implmentation: Still on going

 #### AI / Data Analysis
-Data Wrangling: This takes much more time than I think.
-Data Analysis: there were 32 types of clothes I defined under 5 different ...
-I had to do some interviews + questions on Quora.
-It definetely helped but ...
+- Data Scrapping / Wrangling: Finding 10,000 data of different types of clothes were ok, but tagging and making key points of each object in the photo was not fun.
+- Data Analysis:
-AI: I used R-CNN to detect the type of clothes.
-It's difficult to
+- AI: I used R-CNN to detect the type of clothes.

 #### Project Management / Software Engineering / Project Design
-Design is important.
-And should make a sprint.
-Had to use Agile
-It's difficult to change project design especially if you're building something by yourself.
-Make sure you have a high fidality with Sketch/InVision at least.
-If you have low-fidality on your hand and build it, you'll likely end up having similar UI with your low-fi design.
-So waterfall for design and deveolopment stage + development + stage.
+- Prototyping: Hands-on prototyping is important.
+Use Sketch and InVision to demo your project.
+- Planning/Management: Use Asana or Trello to manage your project.
+Set a sprint every week (or 2 weeks).
-Front-End took 4x times than Back-End.
-As your system grows, but back-end takes much more time as you scale.
+- Planning: Front-End takes 4x times than Back-End.
+But back-end will take much more time as it scales.
-Had to more prioritize the works.
-Some times I too much focused on such functionality like 'touch navigation button for
-Should have finite Business Model so that at least I can pay for the AWS server fee.
-Trello/Asana

-### Business

-If you think "Ad" will give you dollars and don't think more about back-up plan, it's very difficult to sustain your business.
-Your app is not Google.
+- Business Model: if you think Ads will bring your revenue and don't have any back-up plan, how are you going to run your business without money in the early stage?

 ## Next Step

-I've learend how to build mobile app with React Native and Django from scratch!

-- I'm going to experience with scalable back-end system like Facebook, Pinterest, or Instagram.
-Chef and Jenkins are something that I'm learning from last summer.

-- I'm interested in managing and automating development pipeline.

-- I'm going to build 20 mobile apps for the next 5 years to improve Django, React, JavaScript, Python skills.
+- I'm going to build 15 mobile apps for the next 5 years to improve my Django, React, JavaScript, Python skills.

+- Experience with a scalable systems using Chef and Jenkins.

+- Learn more about low-level system design stuff: RPC, Load Balancer and so on.
+I know how it works.

 - I think I should start Median.
 I just made an account: https://medium.com/@johnbaek

-## Online courses for this project
+## Online Courses

 Udacity (Fundamental / Practical):